The Birmingham Buddhist Centre is part of the Triratna Buddhist Community

 Things grew rapidly throughout the 70s, 80s and 90s.
 The Order now numbers over two thousand members worldwide, with a third of the Order in India.
 In 2010, the FWBO/WBO changed its name to Triratna – Three Jewels – in recognition of its internationality.

-At fifty years old, Triratna is still a new and developing Buddhist tradition.
+At more than fifty years old, Triratna is still a new and developing Buddhist tradition.
 Reconsidering how Buddhist practice is lived, fully, in the modern world has not been without its difficulties.

 Criticism and Controversy